pat/blog/_posts/2016-08-27-rang-my-bones-like-bells.markdown

 I walked out after that event finished with a burning desire to be a spoken word poet.

-Maxine Beneba Clarke gave a brilliant and eloquent opening keynote for the Melbourne Writers Festival last night, in which she elegantly said “spoken word is where literature began.”
+Maxine Beneba Clarke gave a brilliant and eloquent opening keynote for the Melbourne Writers Festival last night - and again, the sense of community and appreciation was clear both in the audience and in her words.
+In defending spoken word as part of the broader literary world, Maxine elegantly said “spoken word is where literature began.”
 A simple reminder of the history and power of performed storytelling.
 And now that I've found it on my terms, I’m embracing poetry - whether it be via lyrics, prose, comedy or slam - that rings my bones like bells.